 However, anyone can recover from any stage with the right help and support.
 When beginning a treatment program, a person's history of alcohol and drug use will be taken and an individualized treatment plan will be developed.
 It is important to note that addiction treatment should be personalized to each person's particular situation.
 Aftercare is also essential for long-term success; we recommend staying in some form of aftercare for at least one to two years after completing a rehabilitation program.

 Late-stage treatment focuses on identifying the benefits of treatment that should be maintained and the risks that persist.
 Residential treatment centers can use a variety of therapeutic approaches and are usually aimed at helping the patient live a drug-free and crime-free lifestyle after treatment.
-Long-term treatment programs for addictive and substance-related disorders can be very effective and generally focus on remaining drug-free and resuming role within social, professional and family responsibilities.Although there is no cure for drug addiction, the treatment options below can help you overcome an addiction and stay drug-free.
-Step-by-Step Guides for Finding Treatment for Drug Use Disorders (PDF): Guides for Adults, Teens, or People Helping Someone Addicted to Drugs.
+Long-term treatment programs for addictive and substance-related disorders can be very effective and generally focus on remaining drug-free and resuming role within social, professional and family responsibilities.Although there is no cure for drug addiction, the right combination of treatments can help individuals overcome an addiction and stay drug-free.
+Step-by-Step Guides for Finding Treatment for Drug Use Disorders (PDF) are available for adults, teens, or people helping someone addicted to drugs.

 The doctor will also treat or refer for treatment any physical complications that have developed, such as liver disease in a person with alcohol use disorder or breathing problems in people who are addicted to substances who have smoked.